In truth, we feel more than we can explain or have words for

 Here are a couple of words to describe those emotions:

 the realization that each random passerby is living a life as vivid and complex as your own.—populated with their own ambitions, friends, routines, worries and inherited craziness—an epic story that continues invisibly around you.

 Finding a person so attractive it actually kind of annoys you.

-The amniotic tranquility of being indoors during a thunderstorm
+The amniotic tranquillity of being indoors during a thunderstorm

 the awareness of the smallness of your perspective in the grandness of the vast scope of the Universe.

-The moment you realize that you’re currently happy—consciously trying to savor the feeling.
+The moment you realize that you’re currently happy—consciously trying to savour the feeling.